 Answer: All low slope roofs should be inspected at least twice per year and after any major storm.
-Look at the perimeters to determine if there is any loose metal or fasteners, the roof should not have loose membrane or fasteners that form tents.
-Pay particular attention to flashings around penetrations.
+Look at the perimeters to determine if there is any loose metal or fasteners and pay particular attention to flashings around penetrations.
 Make sure they are tight and undamaged.
-Remove debris and ensure that all drains should be open.
+Remove debris and ensure that all drains are open.
 Note any changes from the past inspection, and if questions arise, consult the contractor that installed the roof or a Registered Roof Consultant.

 For more information on roofing maintenance you can purchase the SPRI/NRCA document Manual of Roof Inspection, Maintenance, and Emergency Repair for Existing Single Ply Roofing Systems from the National Roofing Contractors Association at www.nrca.net.

 Answer: Sheet membranes come in black and white and a large variety of standard or custom colors on request.
-You can find more detail on availability of colors by going to www.spri.org, clicking on "Our Members" and then clicking on a Member's web site.
+You can find more detail on availability of colors by contacting a manufacturer directly.
+Manufacturers can be found in the SPRI Member Directory.

 Answer: Most SPRI Members provide a variety of materials utilized for and in waterproof deck systems.
-You can get more information by going to www.spri.org, clicking on "Our Members" and following the links to the members of SPRI that supply membranes.
+You can get more information by viewing the SPRI Member Directory and following the links to the members of SPRI that supply membranes.

 Answer: Sheet membranes are rated in pounds per square foot of uplift resistance.
 Factory Mutual is one of the more widely recognized agencies that measure uplift pressure.
 Factory Mutual uplift pressures are reported from 60 pounds per square foot to 999 pounds per square foot uplift resistance (FM 1-60 to FM 1-999).
-You can get more detail on a specific products uplift resistance s by going to www.spri.org, clicking on "Our Members" and then click on a member's web site.
+You can get more detail on specific product’s uplift resistance by searching through the SPRI Member Companies in the Member Directory.

 “Simple” descriptions have been prepared for Surface Roughness and Exposure categories.
 They are as follows are:

 Answer: The re-use or re-cover of building products, including insulation, is typically an economic choice.
 Recent technology advances and product developments will not be present in previously installed products.
 The owner/owner’s representative must compare these product “enhancements” to the economic advantages of re-using or re-covering the existing products.
 Individual manufacturers should be consulted regarding specific criteria for re-use and re-cover of existing building products.